Quickstart: Create a Sandbox via API¶

 --data-binary @-

-Copy a file back out:
+Copy the file back out:

 curl -sf -H "Authorization: Bearer $TOKEN" \